jarr8217/portfolio/README.txt

 Function smoothScroll enables smooth scrolling to different sections of the page when navigation links are clicked.
-This functions can help improve the user experience on the website by adding form validation, dark mode, smooth scrolling, dynamic project display, and modal popup
+This functions can help improve the user experience on the website by adding form validation, dark mode, smooth scrolling, dynamic project display, and modal popup.
+Adding a array that stores a list of projects and their details.
+This helps tracking of the projects added in the future.